 NARA Privacy Act Systems: NARA 19

-SYSTEM LOCATION: Workers compensation case files are located in the Employee Relations and Benefits Branch at the National Archives at College Park, and in the administrative offices of field units.
-The addresses are listed in Appendix B following the NARA notices.
+SYSTEM LOCATION: Workers compensation case files are located in the Office of Human Capital, and in the administrative offices of facilities nationwide.

-CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM: Individuals covered by this system include NARA employees and former employees who have reported on CA-1 or CA-2 work-related injuries or other occupational health problems.
+CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM: Individuals covered by this system include NARA employees and former employees who have reported work-related injuries or other occupational health problems on forms CA-1 or CA-2, or the equivalent.

-CATEGORIES OF RECORDS IN THE SYSTEM: Workers compensation case files may include: accident reports, including CA-1 & 2, Federal Employees Notice of Injury or Occupational Disease; CA-4, Claims For Compensation for Injury or Occupation Disease; CA-8, Claims for Continuance of Compensation on Account of Disability; time and attendance reports, and medical reports from physicians and other health care professionals.
-These files may contain some or all of the following information about an individual: name, address, correspondence symbol, telephone number, occupation, birthdate, names of supervisors and witnesses, and medical information related to work-related accidents or other occupational health problems.
+CATEGORIES OF RECORDS IN THE SYSTEM: Workers' compensation case files may include: accident reports, including CA-1 & 2, Federal Employees Notice of Injury or Occupational Disease, CA-4, Claims For Compensation for Injury or Occupation Disease, and CA-8, Claims for Continuance of Compensation on Account of Disability; time and attendance reports; and medical reports from physicians and other health care professionals.
+These files may contain some or all of the following information about an individual: Name; address; email address; correspondence symbol; telephone number; occupation; birth date; names of supervisors and witnesses; and medical information related to work-related accidents or other occupational health problems.